NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 Assemblies with the name NLog*.dll, like NLog.CustomTarget.dll are now loaded automatically.
 This assembly should be in the same folder as NLog.dll.
 Of course you can load NLog extentions manually with the [`<Extensions>` config]( https://github.com/nlog/nlog/wiki/How-to-write-a-Target#how-to-use-the-newly-created-target)

-==Added Eventlog.EntryType
+Added Eventlog.EntryType
+==
 When writing to the Eventlogger, NLog would write to Information, Warning or Error entrytype, depending on the level.
 This is now layoutable and gives the opportunity to write also a FailureAudit or SuccessAudit

-== AllEventProperties layout renderer
+AllEventProperties layout renderer
+==
 A new layout renderer that outputs all of the event's properties.
 Format and separator can be manually configured.
 Usage examples:
 •	${all-event-properties}
 •	${all-event-properties:Separator=|}
 •	${all-event-properties:Separator= | :Format=[key] is [value]}

-==Logging exceptions handling
+Logging exceptions handling
+==
 Logging exceptions information is now more consistent and complete.
 This is a breaking change.
 All the logger methods, like `.Debug`, `Error` etc has now a first optional parameter of the type `Exception`.
 Only that parameter would be written as Exception to the log and can be used in the layout renderer like ` ${exception:format=tostring}`.

 Changes:
-•	All "exception" methods are starting with exception.
+*	All "exception" methods are starting with exception.
 E.g Error(Exception exception, [Localizable(false)] string message, params object[] args);
-•	All "exception" methods has 'args' as parameters
+*	All "exception" methods has 'args' as parameters
-•	All "exception" methods has an overload with an IFormatProvider as parameter.
+*	All "exception" methods has an overload with an IFormatProvider as parameter.
 Backwardscomp changes:
-•	removed "exceptionCandidate" hack: Log(string message, Exception ex) would write to exception property instead of message.
+*	removed "exceptionCandidate" hack: Log(string message, Exception ex) would write to exception property instead of message.
 This is non-backwards compatible in behaviour!
-•	all other "exception methods": Eg. ErrorException and 'Error(string message, Exception exception) are marked as Obsolete, also in the interfaces (ILogger, ILoggerBase).
+*	all other "exception methods": Eg. ErrorException and 'Error(string message, Exception exception) are marked as Obsolete, also in the interfaces (ILogger, ILoggerBase).
 No removals, only additions or adding Obsolete attributes.

-==Writing to JSON
+Writing to JSON
+==
 A new layout that renders log events as structured JSON documents.
 Example:
 <target name="jsonFile" xsi:type="File" fileName="${logFileNamePrefix}.json">